Dumb and Dumber: Music

+The score for Dumb and Dumber was composed by Todd Rundgren, whose 1978 song "Can We Still Be Friends?" was used in the film.
 The original soundtrack to the film was released by RCA Records on November 22, 1994.
 The soundtrack album's first single, "New Age Girl" by Deadeye Dick, was a chart hit, reaching number 27 in the US, while the music video for the Crash Test Dummies' version of "The Ballad of Peter Pumpkinhead" featured Jeff Daniels reprising his role of Harry.